 Formerly known as the Royale Theatre, before being renamed after the Shubert Organisation’s longtime president, the Bernard B Jacobs Theatre is a popular Broadway house.
 The theatre is located at 242 West 45th Street and opened in 1927 with a musical, Piggy.
 This midsized theatre was designed by Herbert J. Krapp in a contemporary Spanish style.
 The interior features a cross-vaulted ceiling that is supported on each side by arches that are decorated with two pai.
 The theatre has a seating capacity of 1101, making it a medium-sized theatre.
 The Bernard B. Jacobs Theatre is a very versatile theatre that is notable for having plenty of legroom.
-Given its versatile nature, the theatre has witnessed a variety of dramas and musicals over the years, such as Joseph and the Amazing Technicolor Dreamcoat, Conversations with My Father, Grease, Frost/Nixon, Once, An Inspector Calls, The Color Purple, Bandstand and more recently The Iceman Cometh.
+Given its versatile nature, the theatre has witnessed a variety of dramas and musicals over the years, such as Joseph and the Amazing Technicolor Dreamcoat, Conversations with My Father, Grease, Frost/Nixon, Once, An Inspector Calls, The Color Purple, Bandstand, The Iceman Cometh, and most recently The Ferryman.

-The Bernard B Jacobs Theatre is currently hosting The Ferryman.
-The show first opened in the Royal Court in London and will make its Broadway debut with a talented team behind and on the stage.
-If you’re looking forward to watching The Ferryman, our Bernard B Jacobs Theatre seating chart guide has all the information you need.
+The Bernard B Jacobs Theatre is currently hosting Betrayal.
+The show had a successful run in London's West End.
+If you’re looking forward to watching Betrayal, our Bernard B Jacobs Theatre seating chart guide has all the information you need.
 Find the best seats in the theatre or discover a good restaurant around the theatre with our handy guide to make your Broadway experience special.

-Also, here’s a handy link to the seat availability and real time prices for different seats/dates for The Ferryman on Headout.
+Also, here’s a handy link to the seat availability and real time prices for different seats/dates for Betrayal on Headout.

 Address: Bernard B Jacobs Theatre , 242 West 45th Street in Midtown Manhattan, New York